 Catherine House by Elisabeth Thomas.

 Is this all girls school with its mysterious curriculum a academic dream or a prison?
-I haven’t read this so if you have, tell me if it should stay on the list.
+I haven’t read this (and the reviews aren’t great) so if you have, tell me if it should stay on the list.

 The Furies by Katie Lowe.